 Upright, erect, colorful and with the ability to grow in full sun, the Spanish bluebell actually makes a much better garden flower.

 In recent years, botanists with nothing much else to do with their time have decided that the Spanish bluebell is encroaching on the wild bluebell population, and so must be eradicated.

 Luckily, most people are totally ignoring them, and continue to enjoy the annual display put on by the bluebell, no matter its nationality.

-A British government committee, who really should have been concentrating on important things like the economy, or the crime rate, decided to jump on the bandwagon and make it an offence for anyone to remove wild bluebell bulbs from the their natural habitat in the countryside.
+A British government committee, who really should have been concentrating on important things like the economy, or the crime rate, decided to jump on the bandwagon and make it an offense for anyone to remove wild bluebell bulbs from their natural habitat in the countryside.

 You'd be forgiven for thinking that Armageddon had arrived, all because the Spanish bluebells were intermingling with English bluebells, and were COMING OUT ON TOP!

 But does it matter?

 My garden is full of bluebells, Spanish, English and the SP/E cross which they have name Hyacinthoides massartiana which is too much like "Martian" for my liking.
 They are NOT aliens; they are beautiful garden flowers that have some cross-breeding in their otherwise pure background.
 In effect, they are multicultural bluebells.

 Nature does an excellent job of propagating bluebells.
 Each flowerhead, and there are literally millions in a dense bluebell wood, is packed with black seeds encased inside the dried sacs at the base of the flowerhead.